 In March, I reported on stage II results of the first ever herpes vaccine and its effectiveness in people who were infected with herpes.
 Data from trials of Genocea Biosciences' GEN-003 showed a modest, but real, effect in reducing symptoms and shedding (1) in people who were infected with HSV-2 (genital herpes).

-Last month, I reported on Rational Vaccines' Theravax, which claimed to have significant advantages of 003; although, it is important to keep in mind that their conclusion was based on a tiny Phase I clinical trial, in St. Kitts on only 20 patients.
-My interview with Rational's CSO Dr. William Halford can be read here.
+Last month, I reported on Rational Vaccines' Theravax, which claimed to have significant advantages over 003; although, it is important to keep in mind that their conclusion was based on a tiny pilot study, not a clinical trial, and it was done in a foreign country to avoid FDA oversight.
+An interview with Rational's CSO Dr. William Halford can be read here.

-Last week, Genocea reported 12-month clinical data at the Infectious Disease Society of America (IDSA) annual meeting in New Orleans.
+Last week, Genocea reported 12-month clinical data of GEN-003 at the Infectious Disease Society of America (IDSA) annual meeting in New Orleans.

-Although it is difficult to directly compare the two vaccines, the table below summarizes data from GEN-003 (at 6 and 12 months) and Theravax (September 2016).
+We can't fairly compare the two vaccines, since GEN-003 is conducting real trials and Theravax has yet to show any data for animal models or even its St. Kitts pilot study, but the table below summarizes data from GEN-003 (at 6 and 12 months) and Theravax (September 2016).

-Rational Vaccines may sound more promising, but it is taking a very different, and unorthodox, route for Theravax, which requires three injections.
-We know what 003 does because they are playing by U.S. rules.
-Rational is intentionally bypassing the FDA and is testing in countries having more lenient clinical trial requirements - and then making claims about success in the U.S. Furthermore, the data for Theravax are rather sparse; the indications are that it will be superior to GEN-003, perhaps even by a large margin, but without more than 20 people it's wise to be skeptical.
+Rational Vaccines may sound more promising, but there is also no data for Theravax, which requires three injections.
+We know what GEN-003 does because they are playing by U.S. rules.
+Rational has intentionally bypassed the FDA and did a pilot test in a country with basically non-existent clinical trial standards - but is then making claims about success in the U.S.

 Recommendation for investors: